musically-ut/musically-ut.github.io/_posts/2021-10-01-kinds-of-advice-for-first-time-parents.md

 It too comes in many forms, including by not limited to:

 1. "Babies are very sturdy."
-2. "Humanity has been raising kids since forever, you will be find."
+2. "Humanity has been raising kids since forever, you will be fine."
 3. "Babies are really good at asking for help.
+Loudly.
 If something is wrong, they'll let you know."

 <p align="center">
 <img alt="Advice kind 2: the game is easy" src="/content/images/2021/Oct/advice-kind-2.png" width="80%" align="center" />